Boulder Toss Raekor Barbarian BiS Gear, Gems, and Paragon Points

 Convention of Elements.

-supreme mitigation for the build: 80% damage reduction, towering over other
+offers supreme mitigation for the build: 80% damage reduction, towering over

-of the presence of a follower, and has a modest requirement of casting
+independent of the presence of a follower, and has a modest requirement of

 The remainder of your item slots — bracers, main- and off-hand slots